 Your payment must settle into (be deposited in) the BOE’s bank account by the first banking day following your tax or fee due date.
 You must contact your financial institution to determine when to initiate your payment.
 You will need to give them the tax or fee due date to help them determine when you will need to contact them.

 It is recommended you conduct a prenote (prenotification) test to validate the BOE’s bank routing number and bank account number.
 This test uses a zero-dollar amount and should be made at least ten days prior to origination of the first ACH credit payment.

 The banking industry offers an electronically transmitted payment system which is called a Fedwire that can be used in emergency situations.
 However, this is not one of the methods approved for ongoing transactions because of the risk of error and the extra cost involved for both the sender and receiver.
 Your financial institution may charge significant fees to process a Fedwire payment.
-You must call the section that administers your tax or fee program to obtain approval and instructions before remitting your tax or fee payment by Fedwire.
+You must call the section (see below) that administers your tax or fee program to obtain approval and instructions before remitting your tax or fee payment by Fedwire.